ickb/proposal/README.md

 ### Phroi

-I'm the the ideas baker and solidity developer behind Opthy, 3° among peers at August 2021 Hackathon!
-[Phroi](http://phroi.com) as pseudonym exists since that Hackathon, here you can find the code I wrote in that occasion: [core](https://github.com/opthydefi/opthy-v0-core), [tests](https://github.com/opthydefi/opthy-v0-tests) and [ui](https://github.com/opthydefi/opthy-v0-ui-web).
-Later on I continued working with Hexmate on [Opthy](https://github.com/opthydefi/opthy-v1-core) until May 2022, when I left for becoming a solo Indie Hacker.
-Since then I'm working on a few projects under different pseudonyms.
+I'm a developer, going by the pseudonym Phroi.
+I'd like to spend my time working on projects that give meaning to my life and improve the life of users.
+Win-win situations.
+The best way to interact with me is in a written format, English is not my native language.
+A bit on the over-thinker side, so much that I'm unwillingly finding vulnerabilities in other people work.

 ### Discovering iCKB

 During February 2022, while [testing the ground for a NervosDAO based ISPO](https://discord.com/channels/657799690070523914/657799690552606745/943306112889933864), I discovered the untapped need for a token that liquefies and bridges interests from L1 to L2 and so with Jordan Macks's help I started researching its feasibility.
+It's since then that I'm working on iCKB.

 ## Diving Into The Protocol